Disabled international students

 - disabled students early induction programme

-- accessibility within IT computer clusters.
+- accessibility within IT computer clusters

 Some of the other services we provide have a cost associated with them, because of the way higher education funding in the UK is structured.
-In addition, some kinds of support that they may be used to receiving in their home country/university could be different to that provided here.
+In addition, some kinds of support that they may be used to receiving in their home country/university could be different from that provided here.

 - personal assistance